 Many new mothers suffer from yeast infections in the first few months of their new baby’s life, and they are even harder to get rid of than usual.
 These can occur for a number of reasons and may often be related to the massive hormonal changes that are taking place in your body.
 However if you are experiencing cracked nipples due to breastfeeding, or had your little one delivered by cesarean section (with a dose of antibiotics), you may be particularly at risk.

 If you suspect that your baby has a yeast infection too, that complicates your treatment.
 The yeast infection can actually be traded back and forth between you and your baby every time you breastfeed, so a full treatment has to include your baby.
-This will likely involve a course of prescription antifungals for both of you.
+This will likely involve a course of antifungals for both of you.
 However even if you are taking antifungals you should still adhere to a healthy, low-sugar Candida Diet, just to prevent the infection from coming back.

 Most of the time there are clear symptoms to watch out for, and you can easily tell if your baby has a yeast infection.
 These symptoms include white spots inside the mouth or on the lips, problems with gas, or recurrent diaper rashes that won’t clear up.
 If you suspect that your baby has a yeast infection, take him or her to your doctor and ask.
 If the symptoms have manifested physically, your doctor will be able to give you a diagnosis very quickly.

-A Candida Diet for nursing moms
+A Candida Diet For Nursing Moms

 There are three simple changes that breastfeeding moms need to make to the standard Candida Diet on this website.
 Any major changes in your diet should of course be done in consultation with your doctor.

-Following a diet with no fruit and very few carbohydrates may not be suitable for nursing moms.
+Following a diet with little fruit and very few carbohydrates may not be suitable for nursing moms.
 Although the standard Candida Diet can be a very effective plan for most of us who suffer from Candida, breastfeeding mothers will have to make some changes and follow a less strict diet plan.
 Speak to your doctor and agree on a healthy diet that will provide all the nutrients that you and your little one need, without elevating your blood sugar levels.
 Here are four guidelines to follow while you are nursing.

 - Eat small amounts of fruit